 And you know the great thing about making the effort to really understand something, and make our own sense of it?
-It is a lot more fun than simply rote learning (which can become very boring and tedious after a while, if that is all we do in our learning).
-And if we only rote learn something without also understanding it, we will find we quickly forget it, because it only ever gets into our short-term memory.
-So after we have completed an assessment, we will no longer need this informaton in our short-term memory and it will quickly get cleaned out so our short-term memory is ready for the next new thing.
+It is a lot more fun than simply rote learning (which can quickly become boring and tedious, if that is all we do in our learning).
+And if we only rote learn something without also understanding it, we find we usually quickly forget it.
+After we have regurgitated the information in an assessment, we will usually clean it out of our short-term memory so it is ready for the next new thing.

 But if we understand something we usually find we cannot forget it; it just stays with us, because our learning becomes part of us and can change the way we view aspects of the world around us.
 Some people in our unit have been experiencing their learning about accounting in this way, actually developing their own understanding about some of the key concepts and how they relate to the real world in which we live.
 And as we change the way we view the world (for example, the world of business) we can also change as people.
 Watch out, real learning (even about accounting!) can change our lives.

 And quite a few people discussed the issue of qualitative factors and how decision making by managers is not just about plugging numbers into a spread sheet, but requires judgements: